GerlechJen/Credit_Risk_Analysis/README.md

 ## Results
+Precision is the measure of how reliable a positive classification is.
+From our results, the precision for the good loan applications The precision for the bad loan applications

+Recall is the ability of the classifier to find all the positive samples.
+A low recall is indicative of a large number of false negatives.

+ F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.

+ Support is the number of actual occurrences of the class in the specified dataset.
+For our results, there are 84 actual occurrences for the good loans and 41 actual occurrences for bad loans.

 The results show that:

 Out of 84 good loan applications (Actual 0), 50 were predicted to be good (Predicted 0), which we call true positives.